[UPDATED AUGUST 2023]

 If your dog is diagnosed with diabetes, your vet will discuss treatment, which is likely to include:

 - Regular insulin injections – up to twice a day.
-This may sound alarming, but dog owners usually adapt to this routine reasonably quickly and easily.
+This may sound alarming, but dogs and their owners usually adapt to this routine reasonably quickly and easily.
+Your vet will give you all the support and guidance you need.

 - A balanced diet that will help to regulate your dog’s blood sugar.
-Most often, this will be a high-fibre diet that contains good quality protein and is low in carbohydrates.
+Your vet can advise you on the specifics.

 - Regular check-ups with your vet to monitor the condition.